corsonknowles/SoloAsana/docs/DEVELOPMENT_README.md

 # Technology Description
 SoloAsana is a rapid deployment personal project, built in less than two weeks, powered by a Rails 5.1 backend with API endpoints.
-SoloAsana delivers a React.js frontend with a Redux framework.
+SoloAsana delivers a React.js frontend using the Redux framework.
 The database fueling all this is PostgreSQL.

 ### [Domain: soloasana.com](http://soloasana.com)